nathandaven/bynathandaven/_CONTENT_/video/atlantas-parking-housing-crisis.md

 ![](/assets/video/atlantas-parking-housing-crisis/2Ff046f30f-cd1b-4663-a964-358636b6fedc_1920x1080.jpg)

-In Atlanta, within the high capacity transit district, the maximum parking values are currently at 1.25 spaces for 1 bedroom units, and 2 spaces for multi-bedroom units.[8](https://nathandaven.substack.com/p/atlantas-parking-housing-crisis#footnote-8-139320180)
+In Atlanta, within the high capacity transit district, the maximum parking values are currently at 1.25 spaces for 1 bedroom units, and 2 spaces for multi-bedroom units.

 Lets look at an example.
 736 Peachtree Street is currently under construction in Midtown by Austin, Texas based developer LV Collective.